 Advantages of working with venture capitalists

-They’re also well-connected with other businesses that may help a new startup, professionals that a startup might want to take on, and — obviously — other investors.
+They’re also well-connected with other businesses that may help a new startup, professionals that a startup might want to take on, and — obviously — other potential investors.

 Disadvantages of working with venture capitalists